 This is provided to enable any qualified person working on the system to have complete and all information to hand before undertaking any work necessary on the system and also to comply with the requirements of the 'Health and safety at work act'

 The professionalism of the crew was excellent with no complaints, and I'm not the easiest person to please.
-I have no complaints at all.
+As you can see from the photographs I monitored the installation very closely and had absolutely no complaints.

-I was given a complete explanation and tour of the system and every thing was made clear as to what each component was for and why it was fitted.
+I was given a complete explanation and tour of the system by the senior fitter and every thing was made clear as to what each component was for and why it was fitted.

-The paper work manuals etc and final receipt have been received and that has been sent along with other documents to the Energy Saving Trust Low Carbon Buildings programme ) for payment of the grant of £2500.00 which will be off set against the overall cost.
+The paperwork, manuals etc and final receipt along with the certificate of completion and compliance have been received and they along with other documents to the Energy Saving Trust Low Carbon Buildings programme ) for payment of the grant of £2500.00 which was off set against the overall cost.

 Yes and very effective it is, and if you want to monitor the import and export of electricity to your premise, be it your home or office, or see precisely what a particular appliance is using in watts/kilowatts then the 'eco-eye' is the tool you need.